-So, before Goods and Service Tax, the pattern of tax levy was as follows:
+Before the Goods and Services Tax could be introduced, the structure of indirect tax levy in India was as follows:

-There are multiple change-of-hands an item goes through along its supply chain: from manufacture to final sale to the consumer.
+An item goes through multiple change-of-hands along its supply chain: Starting from manufacture until the final sale to the consumer.

 - Purchase of raw materials